The Grooming Manual

 Growing your beard is one thing.
-Any guy (well, most guys) can do that.
+Most guys can do that.
 But how to take care of a beard... that's a whole different matter.

 It takes consistent, proper beard maintenance to keep your facial hair healthy, manageable, and looking its best.

 Beard care is important - but it doesn't have to be complicated.
-We'll make it easy for you by drilling down to just 5 key steps you need to maintain an enviable beard.
+We'll make it easy for you by drilling down to just 5 key steps you need to maintain an enviable beard - including how to groom a beard and how to clean up a beard if it's a little out of hand.

 Follow these beard maintenance tips and you’ll have a healthy, awesome looking beard for life (or however long you decide to keep it).